Author Bio

 A: This is a difficult question.
 How does anyone come up with a creative idea?
 I generally don’t understand the mechanism which allows me to breathe life into characters and weave plots and develop universal themes within the context of a historical setting.
 I am truly only grateful that I’m paying attention long enough to write it all down.
 Some days it comes easily, some days I think and think and nothing comes to me.
 But Artemis Rising?
 Wow, it is a mish-mash of all my longings and fears.
 It is an amalgam of all my hopes for the future and my memories in the pleasures of the past.
 It is a laundry list of my most treasured interests and passions.
 It is also complete and utter fiction.
 Does that answer your question?

 Okay, something a bit more specific.
 I used to live in the Azores Islands, a profound privilege that went by far too quickly.
 But the place and its people have stayed with me some fifteen years later, and I knew that no matter what my book would eventually be about, I would set it on Terceira Island, one of the great loves of my life.
 The setting being carved in stone, I wondered what to write about for the plot.
 No answer forthcoming, I played on the Internet (what else is a writer to do?).
 I remember looking up the meaning of my favorite name in all the world, Tristan.
 That’s when I stumbled upon the Arthurian legend of Tristan and Isolde.
 Ooh, did I revel in this delicious story!
 Mad love and longing, knights and ladies, treachery and tragedy—what’s not to love?
 And then another day, perhaps months later, I was researching mythology.
 Can’t recall why.
-I came across the story of Alpheus and Arethusa and noticed strange similarities to the Tristan and Isolde myth, and something just clicked in my mind.
+I came across the story of Alpheus and Arethusa and noticed strange similarities to the Tristan and Isolde myth.
+Something just clicked in my mind.
 I thought, what would happen if I squished those two myths together?
-What if . . .?
+What if they became the subtext to my own story. . .?
 And my mind went racing on with the possibilities.

 Q: How long did it take you to write Artemis Rising?